mozvip/gogoreader/README.md

 # gogoreader

-A simple br / cbz comics reader, written in go, using the Ebiten library.
+A simple & minimalist cbr / cbz / pdf comics reader, written in go, using the Ebiten library.

-Binaries are only provided for Windows so far, as I didn't setup cross compile from my dev machine.

 # Key shortcuts